 Outdoor ambiance is enhanced by a pristine landscape, beautiful gardens, and potted plants.

-Look for opportunities to minimize the maintenance required so you can more thoroughly enjoy your outdoor space.
+Instead, look for opportunities to minimize the maintenance required so you can more thoroughly enjoy your outdoor space.
 Here are some suggestions to make it more easy on you:

 - Incorporate drought-tolerant planting throughout your landscape